embEDUx/documentation/usage/linux/README.md

 1. The **buildbot** should start building your kernel now.
 You can follow the build process on the **buildbot** website.
    ![Buildbot done](img/buildbot_done.png)

+Congratulations, you just built your first kernel for your first platform.